WatkinsCaleb/WatkinsCaleb/README.md

 My background is in biochemistry and molecular biology with an emphasis on epigenetic regulation.
 I am proficient in bioinformatic analyses to enhance genomic insights.
 I am driven to elucidate complex biological mechanisms using computational tools.

 ### Education
 - M.S.
-Biochemistry and Molecular Biology at Oklahoma State University
+Biochemistry and Molecular Biology

 ## Skills
 - Bioinformatics | Biochemistry and Molecular Biology